krobertson/claw-builder/README.md

     end

 Formulas also support inheritance and overriding options from the base.
-Currently, they can't remove things already set like sources ot dependencies, but can add to or alter single value settings like name, version, noarch.
+Currently, they can't remove things already set like sources to dependencies, but can add to or alter single value settings like name, version, noarch.

     require 'php5'